UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

 ## Contributing to Existing Software Package:

 Open build service contains almost all popular open source software packages and chances are that the software you are interested in is already present in a project on OBS server.
-Let us assume that the package you are interested in is alraeady present in openSUSE:Factory project and you want to contribute to that.
-The contribution could b a bux fix, version upgrade, adding a functionality or even adding support for another architecture etc. As said earlier, when you are satisfied with the package in openSUSE:Factory you can send the package to Package Hub by a making a submit request.
-Let us assume that the original software package you want to work on is *_cacti_* and OBS username is *_testuser_*
+Let us assume that the package you are interested in is **_already present in openSUSE:Factory_** project and you want to contribute to that.
+The contribution could be a bux fix, version upgrade, adding a functionality or even adding support for another architecture etc. As said earlier, when you are satisfied with the package in openSUSE:Factory you can send the package to Package Hub by a making a submit request.
+Let us assume that the original software package you want to work on is **_cacti_** and OBS username is **_testuser_**
 {:.justify-class}

 > `<username>` testuser <br/>